Complete guide to Cycling in Bourg d’Oisans

 La Grave – Thursday morning

-There are many options for cycle hire in the Oisans region of the French Alps.
-Largely this is owing to the popularity of cycle tourism.
-In the table below you will find an outline of cycling stores as well as places which offer rental bikes.
+There are many options for renting a bicycle in Le Bourg d’Oisans and the surrounding area of the French Alps.
+Largely this is owing to the popularity of cycle tourism in the Oisans region.
+In the table below you will find an outline of cycling stores as well as places that offer rental bikes.
 The table lists all bike hire options available in the French Alps, so be sure to sort via location to find the one closest to where you will be staying.

 Another tip is to make sure the bike you hire is equipped with gearing which will allow you to climb the mountains with a greater level of comfort.
 Most road bikes for hire will now come with compact gearing to allow for this, but it is best to be certain!

-The Tour de France regularly goes through the village when racing in this region of the French Alps You will also be spoiled for choice with a lot of restaurants, cafés, bistros and brasseries to dine at.
+The Tour de France regularly goes through the village when racing in this region of the French Alps You will also be spoiled for choice with a lot of restaurants, cafés, bistros, and brasseries to dine at.
 For more information about staying in Le Bourg d’Oisans click here.

-The villlage of Allemond is located at the base of the climbs of the Col du Glandon and the Col de la Croix de Fer.
+The village of Allemond is located at the base of the climbs of the Col du Glandon and the Col de la Croix de Fer.
 It is also the starting point of the Cycling Greenway and provides you with easy access to Bourg-d’Oisans and Venosc.
 Allemond also has its own waterpark which is a great attraction to keep cool in the hot summer months.
 With numerous restaurants and accommodation providers, Allemond is a great option to stay at.
 For more information regarding Allemond click here.

 Located a further 12km/7.5mi from Bourg d’Oisans is the village of Venosc.
 From here you can access rides such as the Col du Lauteret, Les Deux Alpes, Col du Galibier as well as Alpe d’Huez.
-The village has a number of cycling specific accommodation providers as well as boutique craft and artisan stores.
-You can also access the ski resort of Les Deux Alpes via the gondola cable car which runs year round.
+The village has a number of cycling-specific accommodation providers as well as boutique craft and artisan stores.
+You can also access the ski resort of Les Deux Alpes via the gondola cable car which runs year-round.

-The newly opened cycling rail trail extends all the way to Venosc so provides you with a great car free option to access the other villages located further down the valley.
+The newly opened cycling rail trail extends all the way to Venosc so provides you with a great car-free option to access the other villages located further down the valley.
 For further information about Venosc click here.

 Whether you want to spend some time off the bikes or have family members that are not keen cyclists there are plenty of things to do around this area.
 Included below are some of our suggestions.

 If cooling off after a hot summer ride is what you are after then how about a visit to an Ice Cave?
-The region is home to two Ice Caves which operate in the Summer months.
+The region is home to two Ice Caves that operate in the Summer months.
 One at La Grave and the other at Les Deux Alpes.
 Here you can marvel at the sculptures cut into the ice.
 Learn more here.

-For something a bit different there is also the possibility of some day trips away from the mountains.
+For something a bit different there is also the possibility of day trips away from the mountains.
 From Bourg-d’Oisans you can easily take a trip to the French city of Grenoble.
 Surrounded by mountains Grenoble is a city set by the banks of the Isere River.
 It claims to be the flattest city in France!
 If you do not have a car you are able to take a bus which operates several times a day.
 The journey will take just over an hour.
 For more information about activities in Grenoble click here.

-We have included some useful web sites to help you see what is on offer and plan your trip.
+We have included some useful websites to help you see what is on offer and plan your trip.